mateuszcalderon/pokeapi/README.md

         return
 ```

-  - **Purpose:** Fetches information about a Pokémon from the PokéAPI
+  - **Purpose:** Fetches information about a Pokémon from PokéAPI.
   - **How it works:**
-    - ` url = f"{base_url}pokemon/{name}" `: Constructs the full URL for the API request by appending the Pokémon name to the base URL
+    - ` url = f"{base_url}pokemon/{name}" `: Constructs the full URL for the API request by appending the Pokémon name to the base URL.
-    - ` response = requests.get(url) `: Sends an HTTP GET request to the constructed URL to fetch the Pokémon information
+    - ` response = requests.get(url) `: Sends an HTTP GET request to the constructed URL to fetch the Pokémon information.
-    - ` if response.status_code == 200: `: Checks if the status code of the response is 200, which indicates a successful request
+    - ` if response.status_code == 200: `: Checks if the status code of the response is 200, which indicates a successful request.
-    - ` pokemon_data = response.json() `: If the request is successful, the response is converted from JSON format to a Python dictionary and stored in the ` pokemon_data ` variable
+    - ` pokemon_data = response.json() `: If the request is successful, the response is converted from JSON format to a Python dictionary and stored in ` pokemon_data `.
-    - `return pokemon_data `: The function returns the ` pokemon_data ` dictionary, which contains the Pokémon information
+    - `return pokemon_data `: The function returns the ` pokemon_data ` dictionary, which contains the Pokémon information.
-    - ` else: `: If the status code is not 200, the function prints an error message with the status code
+    - ` else: `: If the status code is not 200, the function prints an error message with the status code.

 #### Fetching Pokémon Info:
 ```python
   pokemon_info = get_pokemon_info(pokemon_name)
 ```

-  - Fetches the Pokémon information using the ` get_pokemon_info ` function with the user-provided name
+  - Fetches the Pokémon information using the ` get_pokemon_info ` function with the user-provided name.

 #### Output:
 ```python